developer-zebra/developer-zebra-site/src/enterprise-browser/1-8/guide/configreference/index.md

 	  </CustomKioskMode>

 ### setRecentAppDisable
-**Applies to Android devices running <u>Lollipop and higher</u>.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter prevents display of the Recent Apps list when the "recents" button is pressed, which could otherwise allow the user exit the current app by selecting a different app from the "recents" list.
+**Applies to Android devices only.** Designed as an enhancement to the Kiosk Mode feature of Lollipop, this parameter prevents display of the Recent Apps list when the "recents" button is pressed, which could otherwise allow the user exit the current app by selecting a different app from the "recents" list.
 Disabled by default (Recent Apps list will display).

 **Possible Values**: